Prague Castle Gardens: Discover Serenity Amidst Urban Charm

 Book Your Prague Castle Tickets with Access to All the Gardens

 Frequently Asked Questions About Prague Castle Gardens

-A. The Prague Castle Gardens is open daily from 6 AM to 10 PM.
-Please check the Prague Castle timings for more information.
+The Prague Castle Gardens are open daily from 6 AM to 10 PM.